webtp3/tp3_businessview/private/Packages/tt_address/Documentation/UsersManual/CreatingAPluginContent/Index.rst

 Go to the page view and navigate to the page where you want to insert one or more addresses.
-Create a new content element and in the “new content element wizard” scroll down to the plugins section and select “Address Selection”
+Create a new content element and in the “new content element wizard” scroll down to the plugins section and select "Address Selection"

 |image-2|

 Now on the first tab [1] you can add address records to the plugin, the second tab [2] is for selecting a template for how the address should look like, this needs to be configured by your administrator.
-If there're no templates on the second tab, just save the content element once and after saving it they should apear.
+If there're no templates on the second tab, just save the content element once and after saving it they should appear.

 .. |image-2| image:: ../../Images/image-2.png